-A going concern scenario is intended to test an insurer's ability, through its developing capital position, ripple effects, and corrective management actions, to maintain operations and meet its obligations while meeting or exceeding regulatory minimum levels.
-The scenario would maintain sufficient capital resources, as defined in the OSFI Regulatory Capital and Internal Capital Targets Guideline (A-4) or in the AMF Capital Adequacy Requirements for Life and Health Insurance (CARLI) or Minimum Capital Test (MCT) guidelines, to meet or exceed minimum regulatory levels of capital required to support their risks.
+In a going concern scenario an insurer is assumed, through its developing apital position, ripple effects, and corrective management actions, to be able to maintain operations and meet its obligations while maintaining regulatory capital in excess of regulatory minimum levels.
+The scenario would maintain sufficient capital resources, as defined in the OS 1 Regulatory Capital and Internal Capital Targets Guideline (A-4) or in the AMF Capital Adequate, Requirements for Life and Health Insurance (CARLI) or Minimum Capital Test (MCT) guideline, to meet or exceed minimum regulatory levels of capital required to support their risk.

 A going concern scenario would utilize an adverse scenario at a lower percentile and lower severity than that used for solvency scenarios over the scenario horizon.
-Typically testing would be performed using a minimum of the 90th percentile.
+Typically testing would be performed using a minimum of the 90th percendie.
 If the AA is unable to ascertain the percentile severity of the scenario, the AA would be comfortable that the scenario is of sufficient adversity to appropriately test the insurer's regulatory capital ratio(s).
-Relative to assumptions used in a solvency scenario, a going concern scenario may examine the same type of stressed assumption(s) but alter it in some manner to reduce its severity and/or assume it is more likely to occur.
-Examples include, but are not limited to, testing a smaller stressed assumption(s) over the same horizon or a more gradual deterioration in the stressed assumption(s).
+Relative to assumptions used in a solvency scenario, a going concern scenario hay examine the same type of stressed assumption(s) but alter it in some manner to reduce its severe and/or assume it is more likely to occur.
+Examples include, but are not limited to, testing a maller stressed assumption(s) over the same horizon or a more gradual deterioration in metressed assumption(s).